Linaro/website/_posts/2015/07/2015-07-30-a-short-history-of-the-future-part-ii.markdown

 - Linux
 - Linux on ARM
 - Opensource
+title: A Short History of the Future - Part II
+wordpress_id: 9107
 ---

 In the last episode, I talked about how Linaro got started and how the mobile market matured.
 In this blog I write about how Linaro evolved.